Dotnet-Community-DRC/Csh-Getting-Started/README.md

 # Csh-Getting-Started

-C# inition project from beginner.
+C# inition project for beginner.

 ### Notions

-the notion we will be introducing are:
+These notions will cover areas such:

 - types
 - conditional statements